MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 Set-SPOTenant -SharingDomainRestrictionMode "AllowList" -SharingAllowedDomainList "contoso.com"
 ```

-This example sets that users will be able to share with external collaborators coming only from that email domain.
+This example enables users to share with external collaborators from that email domain only.

 ### EXAMPLE 15